dphiffer/data-and-social-justice/tutorials/01-command-line.md

 * Type `cat test.txt` to see the contents of the file.

-"Ok," you might be asking, "but what if you want to read the contents of a _very long file?_".
+You might be asking, "but what if you want to read the contents of a _very long file?_".
 You can check just the beginning or just the end of the file, or you can search for matches in the middle.

-* `head mobydick.txt` can be used to get the beginning part of a file.
+* `head mobydick.txt` can be used to get the _beginning part_ of a file.
-* `tail donquixote.txt` shows the end of a file. `tail -f output.log` will continuously show the end of a log file as it gets written to.
+* `tail donquixote.txt` shows the _end of a file_.
+* `tail -f output.log` will _continuously_ show the end of a log file as it gets written to.
 * `more frankenstein.txt` will let you browse through the contents of a long file in small increments.
 	- Press the __enter__ key to move down or use the __up/down arrow__ keys.
 	- Press the __spacebsar__ to page down.